Skip to main content

 AmbientCapabilities=CAP_SYS_PTRACE CAP_DAC_READ_SEARCH CAP_DAC_OVERRIDE CAP_PERFMON CAP_BPF CAP_SYS_RESOURCE

-Note that it is bare minimum service file and it is only to demonstrate on how to use AmbientCapabilities.
-Production ready service files examples are provided in repo.
+Note that this is a bare minimum service file and is only meant to demonstrate how to use AmbientCapabilities.
+Production-ready service file examples are provided in the repository.

 Containers

-If operators would like to deploy exporter inside a container, it is necessary to give full privileges to the container for the exporter to access different files under /dev, /sys and /proc.
-As stated in capabilities section, exporter will drop all the capabilities and keep only necessary ones based on runtime config and hence, running container as privileged does not pose a major security risk.
+If operators would like to deploy the exporter inside a container, it is necessary to give full privileges to the container for the exporter to access different files under /dev, /sys, and /proc.
+As stated in the capabilities section, the exporter will drop all capabilities and keep only the necessary ones based on runtime configuration; hence, running the container as privileged does not pose a major security risk.